You have the right to vote from home!

 Step 4: Seal the ballot in the return envelope that came with your ballot.

 Step 5: Complete the Absentee Application and Certificate on the back of the envelope

 Make sure you sign your ballot return envelope!

 If someone helped you fill out your ballot, they also need to sign and date it.

 Step 6: Have your witnesses fill out the Witnesses’ Certification section.

 Step 7: Send it in.

 You can mail in your ballot, but you will have to use two postage stamps.
-Your ballot must be mailed (and postmarked) no later than Tuesday, November 8th.
+Your ballot must be mailed (and postmarked) no later than the election day.